-- 5.20 NT Treasury expressed the view that: - "...an objects clause could only enhance the Code by providing more clarity for market participants and increased guidance and accountability for market participants." (p.2) - 5.21 In this regard, NT Treasury supported the adoption of the Commonwealth Government's proposed Part IIIA objects clause, in response to the Productivity Commission Review: - "a) promote the economically efficient operation and use of, and investment in, essential infrastructure services, thereby promoting effective competition in upstream and downstream markets; and - b) provide a framework and guiding principles to encourage a consistent approach to access regulation in each industry." (pp.2-3)
+5.20 NT Treasury expressed the view that:

+"...an objects clause could only enhance the Code by providing more clarity for market participants and increased guidance and accountability for market participants." (p.2)

+5.21 In this regard, NT Treasury supported the adoption of the Commonwealth Government's proposed Part IIIA objects clause, in response to the Productivity Commission Review:

+- "a) promote the economically efficient operation and use of, and investment in, essential infrastructure services, thereby promoting effective competition in upstream and downstream markets; and - b) provide a framework and guiding principles to encourage a consistent approach to access regulation in each industry." (pp.2-3)

-- 5.22 For access regimes to function effectively, clear objectives are needed to promote: - decisions that are well targeted to the identified problem and which minimise unintended side effects; - greater certainty for current and prospective facility owners, access seekers and other interested parties; - consistency among policymakers, regulators and the judiciary responsible for implementation and enforcement; and - regulatory accountability. - 5.23 The Commission notes that the wording of clause 2(2) of the Code repeats the words set out in clause 6(4)(i) of the CPA and, as such, reflects the specific requirements of the NCC.
-Amendment of clause 2(2) of the Code in the absence of a similar amendment to clause 6(4)(i) of the CPA could raise issues with regard to certification.
+5.22 For access regimes to function effectively, clear objectives are needed to promote:

+- decisions that are well targeted to the identified problem and which minimise unintended side effects; - greater certainty for current and prospective facility owners, access seekers and other interested parties; - consistency among policymakers, regulators and the judiciary responsible for implementation and enforcement; and - regulatory accountability.

-14 Western Australian Supreme Court, Re Dr Ken Michael AM; Ex Parte Epic Energy (WA) Nominees & Anor [2002], WASCA 231.
+15 Western Australian Supreme Court, Re Dr Ken Michael AM; Ex Parte Epic Energy (WA) Nominees & Anor [2002], WASCA 231.